Discover Fribourg: 3-Day Itinerary

 Key Takeaways

-• Wander through the charming cobbled streets and medieval architecture of Fribourg’s Old Town.
+• Walk through the cobbled streets and medieval architecture of Fribourg’s Old Town.

 Day 2: Outdoor Adventures in Fribourg